 The Sacagawea Dollar was introduced in 2000 as the new circulating dollar coin of the United States of America.
-During the first years of issue, the coins were produced in large numbers amidst optimistic expectations for widespread circulation.
+During the first two years of issue, the coins were produced in large numbers amidst optimistic expectations for widespread circulation.
 When the public failed to embrace the coins, they were only struck in limited numbers for numismatic purposes.
 Starting in 2009, an annually rotating reverse design was adopted to accompany the familiar obverse design.

 The series was originally authorized under the “United States Dollar Coin Act of 1997″ signed into law by President Clinton in December 1997.
 The visual appearance of the coins included within the legislation was the following: “The dollar coin shall be golden in color, have a distinctive edge, have tactile and visual features that make the denomination of the coin readily discernible…”